Coat of arms of Poland: Design

 According to Chapter I, Article 28, paragraph 1 of the Constitution, the coat of arms of Poland is an image of a crowned white eagle in a red field.
 The Coat of Arms Act, Article 4, further specifies that the crown, as well as the eagle's beak and talons, are golden.
 The eagle's wings are outstretched and its head is turned to its right.
 In English heraldic terminology, the arms are blazoned as Gules an eagle crowned, beaked and armed Or.
 In contrast to classic heraldry, where the same blazon may be rendered into varying designs, the Coat of Arms Act allows only one official rendering of the national coat of arms.
 The official design may be found in attachment no. 1 to the Coat of Arms Act.

 The nearly circular charge, i.e., the image of the white eagle, is highly stylized.
 The heraldic bird is depicted with its wings and legs outstretched, its head turned to the right, in a pose known in heraldry as 'displayed'.
 The eagle's plumage, as well as its tongue and leg scales are white with gradient shading suggestive of a bas-relief.
-Each wing is adorned with a curved band extending from the bird's torso to the upper edge of the wing, terminating in a heraldic cinquefoil.
-Note that a cinquefoil is a stylized five-leafed plant, not a star.
+Each wing is adorned with a curved band extending from the bird's torso to the upper edge of the wing, terminating in a heraldic cinquefoil (a stylized five-leafed plant).
 Three of its leaves are embossed like a trefoil (note similar trefoils in the medieval designs of the eagle).
 In heraldic terms, the eagle is "armed", that is to say, its beak and talons are rendered in gold, in contrast to the body.
 The crown on the eagle's head consists of a base and three fleurons extending from it.
 The base is adorned with three roughly rectangular gemstones.
 The fleurons – of which the two outer ones are only partly visible – have the shape of a fleur-de-lis.
 The entire crown, including the gems, as well as spaces between the fleurons, is rendered in gold.

 The charge is placed in an escutcheon (shield) of the Modern French type.
 It is a nearly rectangular upright isosceles trapezoid, rounded at the bottom, whose upper base is slightly longer than the lower one, from the middle of which extends downwards a pointed tip.
 Although the shield is an integral part of the coat of arms, Polish law stipulates, in certain cases, to only use the charge without the escutcheon.
 The shades of the principal tinctures, white (Argent) and red (Gules), which are the national colors of Poland, are specified as coordinates in the CIE 1976 color space (see Flag of Poland – National colors for details).